Over the past several years, the NRSP-8 Bioinformatics Coordination Program

 Currently, we have four computer servers; each is designed to meet specific

 needs of the community:

-- A dual processor Linux server, in service since 2004.
+- A dual 8 Core RedHat Linux 7 Server, in service since 2016.

-This server used to be dedicated to host NAGRP web sites, relational
+This server will be dedicated for developing/hosting web sites, databases

 - A quad core Xeon RedHat Linux 5 Server, in service since 2009.